deniz-oezdemir/Pipex/README.md

 For debugging I used the [pipex-tester](https://github.com/vfurmane/pipex-tester):
 * A function `void free_split(char **strs)` was added to free the allocated memory in case of `execve` errors.
 * A check for "/dev/urandom" as the first command was added for preventing timeouts by handling this specific case where attempting to open "/dev/urandom" (interface to the kernel's random number generator that provides access to a source of cryptographically secure pseudo-random numbers) leads to a lengthy operation or blocking behavior.
-* Investigate the possibility of preventing the parent process from running when the child process encounters an error, and implement this functionality if feasible.
 * The error-handling function `void err(int nbr)` was added to display specific error messages based on the error case and exit the program accordingly.

 ## Key Learnings